-- (a) Verifying all information submitted in the original application under penalty of perjury. - (b) Completing a [department/office]-approved training course pursuant to Penal Code § 26165. - (c) Submitting any firearm to be considered for a license renewal to the Rangemaster for a full safety inspection.
-The Sheriff reserves the right to deny a license for any firearm that has been altered from the manufacturer's specifications or that is unsafe (Penal Code § 31910). - (d) Paying a non-refundable renewal application fee.
+- (a) Verifying all information submitted in the original application under penalty of perjury. - (b) Completing a training course pursuant to Penal Code § 26165. - (c) Submitting any firearm to be considered for a license renewal to the Rangemaster for a full safety inspection.
+The Sheriff reserves the right to deny a license for any firearm that has been altered from the manufacturer's specifications or that is unsafe (Penal Code § 31910). - (d) Paying the applicable renewal application fee.